-What Is Glucose-Screening Test?
+What Is a Glucose-Screening Test?

 It can cause several serious issues as the pregnancy progresses.
-If your routine prenatal urine test shows readings that are above normal reading of glucose or if you have an increased chance of gestational diabetes, the test will be performed earlier.
+If your routine prenatal urine test shows readings that are above normal readings of glucose or if you have an increased chance of gestational diabetes, the test will be performed earlier.

 Who Needs To Take The Glucose Screening Test And Why?

 Around fifty percent of the women who develop gestational diabetes are found to possess no known risk factors.
 Therefore, this test is included among the other routine tests conducted in the course of pregnancy.
-This test will be conducted a little earlier than the usual time if you:
+This test will be conducted a little earlier than usual if you:

-- Have had gestational diabetes in your earlier pregnancies
+- Have had gestational diabetes in your earlier pregnancies?

 - Are obese